cambiotraining/spatial-transcriptomics/materials/11-XeniumExample.md

 - Spatial clustering can be performed using the Banksy package
 - Marker genes can be identified for both Seurat and Banksy clusters
 - Comparison of clusters can provide insights into spatial patterns and gene expression patterns
-- Gene set enrichment analysis can identify enriched pathways or biological processes in clusters
 :::